-\textbf{Concentration of information discarding (termed ``concentration'' for short):} Based on the SID, we propose the concentration to evaluate the efficiency of feature extraction of DNNs that are learned for object classification.
-Given an input image $x$ containing both the target object and some background area, let $\Lambda$ denote the ground-truth segment (or the bounding box) of the target object in $x$. $\forall i\in\Lambda, x_{i}$ is given to represent pixels within $\Lambda$ of the target object.
-Thus, the concentration is formulated as \begin{small}
+\textbf{Using the metric concentration to evaluate the efficiency of information processing:} Based on the CID, we design the concentration metric to evaluate the efficiency of the feature extraction of DNNs.
+Given an input image { $x$} containing both the target object and some background area, let { $\Lambda$} denote the ground-truth segment (or the bounding box) of the target object in { $x$}. { $\forall i\in\Lambda, x_{i}$} represents pixels within { $\Lambda$}.
+Thus, the concentration is formulated as follows.